tidymodels/dials/README.md

 This package contains tools to create and manage values of tuning parameters and is designed to integrate well with the [`parsnip`](https://github.com/topepo/parsnip) package.

-The name is temporary and is meant to reflect the idea that tuning predictive models is often like turning a set of dials on a complex machine.
+The name reflects the idea that tuning predictive models can be like turning a set of dials on a complex machine under duress.

 ![dials and dials!](http://tos.trekcore.com/hd/albums/1x04hd/thenakedtimehd1013.jpg)